mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 ```

-The following section just instanciates a `TBLogger` object, which is a custom wrappers around not only the `Tensorboard` **TODO: Add link** logger but also the `Wandb` **TODO: Add link** logger in a single one.
+The following section just instanciates a `TBLogger` object, which is a custom wrappers around not only the `Tensorboard` logging module (<a href="https://www.tensorflow.org/tensorboard/">[8]</a>, <a href="https://tensorboardx.readthedocs.io/en/latest/tensorboard.html">[9]</a>) which heps us keeping track and visualizing the metrics of the training process, but also the `Weight And Biases (WANDB)` experiments manager (<a href="https://www.wandb.com/">[10]</a>) package in a single one.
+It is also expected to handle training video saving, as well as model weight saving and restoration.
 This allows me to have a cleaner workflow without worrying about the logging mechanisms once it is setup.
-Along side the logger, we also setup the behavior of the Pytorch library, as well as the seeding, which will allow the agent to work with (mostly) the same context whenever we run the script.
+Alongside with the logger, we also setup the behavior of the Pytorch library, as well as the seeding, which will allow the agent to work with (mostly) the same context whenever we run the script, thus enabling easier reproducibility.

 ```python
 # Logging helper